 The original non-semisimple invariant defined by Lyubashenko \cite{Lyu-inv-MCG} is recovered by taking $\tensIdeal = \cat$ and $\modTr_X$ to be the categorical trace $\trCat_X$:

 The strong point of Lyubashenko's invariant is that it can be defined for just the three-manifold $M$ without an embedded ribbon graph (since one can always insert a loop labelled by $\tensUnit$).
 On the downside, $\invLyu(M,T)$ is often zero.
-For example $\invLyu(S^2 \times S^1,\emptyset) = 0$ iff $\cat$ is non-semisimple (\Cref{prop:Lyubashenko_problems}), and $\invLyu(M,T) = 0$ for all $M$ if $T$ contains an edge labelled by an object in a proper tensor ideal (\Cref{cor:Lyu-zero-on-ideal}).
+For example, if $\cat$ is modular, then if and only if $\cat$ is non-semisimple (\Cref{prop:Lyubashenko_problems}), and $\invLyu(M,T) = 0$ for all $M$ if $T$ contains an edge labelled by an object in a proper tensor ideal (\Cref{cor:Lyu-zero-on-ideal}).

 The price to pay to do better than $\invLyu(M,T)$ is that one needs to include an $\tensIdeal$-admissible ribbon graph in $M$.
 Furthermore, the ribbon graph must wrap non-trivially around the surgery link of $M$, or else the invariant reduces to $\invLyu(M,\emptyset)$ times the link invariant $\renRTinvariant(T)$ discussed above (\Cref{prop:relation_between_Lyu_and_rLyu}).